GSA/digitalgov.gov/content/resources/required-web-content-and-links.md

 **This page makes it clear:**

-- what links are required
+- what links are required and the purpose they serve
-- which law requires those links
 - the text that you should use for each link
 - where the link should be located on your site
+- which law requires those links

 In addition to being compliant with the law, it is recommended that agencies implement these user-friendly required links with in clear, user-friendly way.

-As M-17-06 says,

-> _Agencies must respect and adhere to these statutory or executive-level mandates and incorporate these requirements in a manner that does not reduce the usability or performance of the agency’s website and digital services._

 For specific implementation guidance, see the [**U.S. Web Design System Footer** component](https://designsystem.digital.gov/components/footer/), as this is where most of these links should be located on your site.